maartene/InkSwift/README.md

 * Loading and saving state `stateToJSON()` and `loadState(_ jsonDataString: String)`;
 * On Apple platforms: Combine integration (subscribe to state changes, observe variables).

+### Linux installations
+JXKit on Linux requires JavaScriptCore libraries, that are part of WebKit.
+For Ubuntu 20.04 and newer:
+`sudo apt install libwebkit2gtk-4.0-dev`

 ## Limitations
 * None that I'm aware of.